-HOMOPHOBIC & SEXIST BULLYING
+SEXUAL & SEXIST BULLYING

-Homophobic bullying includes making any insulting or demeaning reference or innuendo to a person's sexuality which is designed to isolate, harass or exclude that person.
 Sexual bullying includes using offensive, hurtful or derogatory terms to describe another person, with reference to a judgement that someone has made about their sexuality or sexual activity.
 All offensive terms when aimed at another person constitute sexual bullying.
-Displaying sexual or pornographic images, on mobile phones, computers or any other electronic device, with intent to insult, demean or harass someone else, would constitute sexual bullying and could be a criminal offence.
+Displaying sexual or pornographic images, on mobile phones, computers or any other electronic device, with intent to insult, demean or harass someone else, would constitute sexual bullying.
 Sexual bullying also includes any unwanted physical contact, or any coercion in a sexual act.